katcipis/katcipis.github.io/_drafts/restless-restfull.md

-Since I don't seem to run out of luck in life, I had the opportunity to work with a lot of new projects, developing from scratch, defining protocols, etc. Of course I was not doing it alone, I was just the curious talkative intern, there where much wiser people guiding me.
+Since I don't seem to run out of luck in life, I had the opportunity to work with a lot of new projects, developing from scratch, defining protocols, etc. Of course I was not doing it alone, I was just the curious talkative intern, there were much wiser people guiding me.

-Some of the projects where restricted to internal proprietary protocols, others where using RTMP (thank God that is over), but we faced some opportunity to do what all the other cool kids where doing, shiny new REST API's.
+Some of the projects were restricted to internal proprietary protocols, others were using RTMP (thank God that is over), but we faced some opportunity to do what all the other cool kids where doing, shiny new REST API's.
 At that time it as so well established that WS-\* stuff and SOAP where pure evil that I didn't even bother to look that up too much and delve directly